Jack Campbell (American football): Professional career

 Campbell was selected with the 18th pick in the 2023 NFL draft by the Detroit Lions.
+Campbell recorded his first career sack in a Week 3, 20–6 victory over the Atlanta Falcons.
+Following the end of the regular season, Campbell was named to the PFWA All-Rookie Team.

-Campbell recorded his first career sack in a week 3, 20–6 win over the Atlanta Falcons.
-He was named to the PFWA All-Rookie Team.
+On April 28, 2026, the Lions declined the fifth-year option on Campbell's contract, making him set to become a free agent after the 2026 season.
+However, on May 21, the Lions signed Campbell to a four-year, $81 million contract extension that runs through the 2030 season.